 - 2 tablespoons sugar

-- 2 tablespoons Marsala wine or Moscato wine
+- 2 tablespoons Marsala wine

-- Place the bowl over a small pot of simmering hot water over low heat (make sure the bowl is not touching the water) and then add the Marsala continue beating until you reach the desired thickness.
-Pour into dessert glasses or bowls, serve immediately or at room temperature.
+- Place the bowl over a small pot of simmering hot water over low heat (make sure the bowl is not touching the water) continue beating until you reach the desired thickness, approximately 10-15 minutes.

 - Pour into dessert glasses or bowls, serve immediately or at room temperature.
 Sprinkle with cocoa, shaved chocolate or even fresh berries.
 Enjoy!